 I Survived Swiss Boarding Schools: All That Glitters Is Not Gold (Second Edition 2018)

 Richard René Silvin was born into a wealthy Franco-American family.
 They lived on Long Island and in the South of France.
-His father had inherited several patents, including those for aluminum foil and cellophane, as well as all mineral rights to what was then-called French Equatorial Africa.
-The patents were sold to Reynolds Aluminum and E.I. du Pont.
-The African mineral rights were returned to the French government.
-Freed from responsibilities, René’s father embarked on a hedonistic life focused on travel and hunting.
+René’s father led a hedonistic life focused on travel and hunting.

 For most of his first 6 years, René was placed in the care of a loving nanny on Long Island and lived in her modest home.
 In 1955, he was taken to Cannes, France, to live with a French governess until he could go to a Swiss boarding school the following year.